anilshr25/vue3-router-tab/README.md

 </template>
 ```

+> Hint: `cookie-key` is optional.
+Omit it to fall back to the default `router-tabs:snapshot` cookie, or set your own as shown above.

 Need to customise the rendered output?
 Provide a slot and use the routed component directly—see [`example-app/src/App.vue`](example-app/src/App.vue) for a working sample:

 ```vue